Imnaha

 The usual routine is to write during the day.
 Then take a hike.
 Do some fishing.
 Photography.
 Whatever.
 Then everyone gets together for dinner and you retire to the living room to sit around a fire and give your writing a test run while everyone discusses or reads what they’re working on.

+This year I’ll explore some of the side creeks and a gorge in the upper river that I’ve wandered before, happily doing nothing but scrambling around on the rocks.
+The Imnaha River Flow can change quickly, and it's always worth checking before heading out.
 There’s another gorge downstream from town that Morgan and Paul have seen, but I’ve yet to float through and that’s high on my list.
 I won’t get to it this week, but that is a chunk of river I’ve been wanting to lay eyes on.

-About those chicken gizzards at the Imnaha Tavern.
+About those chicken gizzards at the Imnaha Store and Tavern.
 I do believe you have to try them.
 Officially, they’re gross.
 But when in Rome you sometimes eat gross things.
 And I’ve done my share by taking friends and family there, ordering these deep-fried nuggets of . . .
 I don’t know precisely what a gizzard is.
 It’s been explained to me before, but I block certain things from my consciousness as a survival tactic.

 That’s what the Man vs. Wild TV show should have done, is have Bear Grylls survive in the canyon on nothing but Imnaha Tavern fried gizzards.